 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
 We had an accessibility audit conducted by a third party and we have worked through the majority of issues.
-We are aiming to resolve these issues by the middle of December 2020.
+We are aiming to resolve these issues by the end of February 2021.
 The non-compliances are listed below.

 - Plug-in follow ups are required, including reporting errors to Gravity Forms and to Cloudfare.
 Discussions with third-party plugin developers have begun, and are ongoing.